 Looking ahead, this is an area of ongoing research for Litman Gregory.
 We expect to see more high-quality investment options over time giving our clients more opportunity to align investment goals and positive personal and societal impact.

 The latest Insight Newsletter is now available.
-Included in this quarter's updates are our investment commentary, year-end reflections, a write-up on the disconnect between stock markets and the real world, and other news from Litman Gregory.
+Included in this quarter's updates are our recent investment commentary, a research update on the market trends of the past decade and our expectations for the decade ahead, and the latest Litman Gregory news.